 It is absolutely wonderful to wake up to this Overnight Apple French Toast Casserole Bake.
-Moist on the inside, slightly crispy on the outside, french toast cubes are combined with yummy apples, and topped with a cinnamon crumb topping.
+Moist on the inside, slightly crispy on the outside, french toast cubes are combined with yummy apples, and topped with a cinnamon brown sugar crumb topping.

 Hello, breakfast of my dreams!

-I love French Toast Casseroles.
-They are so easy to make, you can prep them ahead of time and keep it in the refrigerator overnight and bake them in the morning when you are ready to brunch your heart out.
+What’s magical about this apple French Toast Casseroles recipe is that not only is it easy to make, you can prep them ahead of time, keep it in the refrigerator overnight ,and bake them in the morning when you are ready to brunch your heart out.

 I shared this Berry French Toast Casserole recipe a few years ago and it is still one of my most popular posts on the blog.

-This oven baked French toast recipe incorporates apples instead of berries, and then we top it with a buttery, crumbly streusel topping.
+This oven baked apple French toast casserole recipe incorporates apples instead of berries, and then we top it with a crumbly cinnamon brown sugar streusel topping.